gotrekg/LAN-Party-Setup/Servers/LANCACHE/02-post-install.md

    Replace `enp1s0` with your actual onboard NIC name (check with `ip a` or `nmcli device status`).

 > **⚠️ IMPORTANT:**
-> Creating the bridge will likely change your host's IP address!
+> Creating the bridge will likely change your host's IP address, but the new IP will only take effect after a restart!
-> Make sure to check your new IP with `ip a` or `nmcli device status` after setting up the bridge.
+> Make sure to check your new IP with `ip a` or `nmcli device status` after rebooting.
 > If you are connected via SSH, you may lose your connection and need to reconnect using the new IP.

    ```bash